tintash/nft-barter/proposal.md

 ## Abstract
 This nft-barter is an open market where you can mint, buy, sell and swap NFTs within collection.
-The mint, buy and sell funtionality will be the standard mplementation of ERC-721 with some add-ons.
+The mint, buy and sell funtionality will be the standard iplementation of ERC-721 with some add-ons.
 NFT-barter comes in where user can list item for swap, propose swap, execute swap and pay-receive.

 ## Motivation